willbprog127/spiritvnc-fltk/README.md

 __Building__

+SpiritVNC - FLTK now requires a compiler that supports C++11.

 'cd' into the directory that has the Makefile, then issue the following command:

 On most Linux distros and macOS: